-Hypothesis 3: The advent of agriculture in human history changed human ecology substantially.
+Hypothesis 3: Greater nutritive value of crops: The advent of agriculture in human history changed human ecology substantially.
 The plants selected as crop species were particularly rich in nutritive value and poor in secondary metabolites.
 Over several generations there has been selective breeding for better nutritional quality and reduced secondary metabolites.
 Therefore crops, in general, have greater palatability than wild forage (Hill 2018, Plotnik et al 2023).
-Therefore, wherever herbivores have a choice of wild forage against crops, other things being equal, they will prefer crops over wild forage (Delger et al., 2011, Chiyo et al 2011).
-By this hypothesis, in contrast with hypothesis 1, animals are pulled by better nourishment prospects and not pushed out by dearth of fodder in preferred habitats.
+Therefore, wherever herbivores have a choice of wild forage versus crops, other things being equal, they will prefer crops over wild forage (Delger et al., 2011, Chiyo et al 2011).
+By this hypothesis, in contrast with hypothesis 1, animals are pulled by better nourishment prospects and not pushed out by dearth of fodder in the wilderness.

-Hypothesis 4: According to this hypothesis, animals have a fear of humans since humans have been a hunting species from an early ancestral stage.
+Hypothesis 4: Disappearing human fear: According to this hypothesis, animals have a fear of humans since humans have been a hunting species from an early ancestral stage.
 The hunting practice became more efficient and thereby destructive with development of technology.
 Therefore by natural selection, learning and cultural inheritance a tendency to avoid humans developed in the wild animals.
-If animals prefer forests to human settlements as assumed by hypothesis 1, it is because of the fear of humans than because of preferred food and other aspects of the habitat.
-Since the ban on hunting, this process is reversing rapidly.
-The habitat preference also may change because of the altered behaviour in response to ban on hunting.
+If animals prefer wilderness to human settlements as assumed by hypothesis 1, it is because of the fear of humans than because of preferred food and other aspects of the habitat.
+Since the implementation of complete ban on hunting in India from the 1970s, this process is reversing rapidly.
+With progressive loss of human avoidance behaviour, use of landscapes with human habitation is increasing.

 An interesting possibility is generated by poaching.
-Since the ban on hunting, poaching has dwindled but still prevalent in remote parts where law and order is weak.
-Since poachers and presumably natural predators prefer areas away from human settlements, animals may learn to perceive the vicinity of settlements a safer habitat then remote forests (Price et al 2014).
+Since implementation of the ban on hunting, poaching has dwindled but still prevalent in remote parts where law and order is weak.
+Since poachers and presumably natural predators prefer areas away from human settlements, herbivores may learn to perceive the vicinity of settlements to be a safer habitat then remote forests (Price et al 2014).
 Wherever the poaching pressure is sufficiently intense, it is possible that animals prefer human habitation over forests, particularly at night.
 Thus area specific success or failure of the ban on hunting is expected to affect human animal conflict in unintended ways.